RutaTang/RutaBlog/README.md

 ## Notable

-This section is just for me, the author.
+*Note: This section is just for me to remind things, ignore it if you are visitors.*

 ### Folder Structure